Crossing the border of the Republic of Belarus in COVID-19 conditions

 3. Crossing the border of our state by a foreigner using an air flight, and its fastest departure to the territory of the Russian Federation.

-If you can confirm that you will not stay at the border of the transit zone for more than 24 hours, you will not be required to have a PCR test and self-isolation.
+If you can confirm that you will not stay at the border of the transit zone for more than 24 hours, you will not be required to have a PCR.

 These documents include:

 • Airplane ticket, transit visa of our country, official invitation of the authority;

 • An invitation sent by a medical clinic and certified by the seal of the country of flight, etc.

 If you do not have such a document on hand, you will be obliged to fill out a visitor's questionnaire.
 It will stay with you during your stay in the country and must be handed over to the appropriate authorities upon departure.
 Thus, in the case of staying in the country for more than a day, departure is possible only with the presentation of a certificate with a negative PCR test result.

 Self-isolation and PCR test in Belarus